 Beast of the Week

 This week’s beast is none other than Lindsay Hilton.
-Lindsay was born with no legs and arms, and where most would’ve seen an impossible challenge to tackle, she sw an opportunity to become an icon using the platform CrossFit offered her.
+Lindsay was born with no legs and arms, and where most would’ve seen an impossible challenge to tackle, she saw an opportunity to become an icon using the platform CrossFit offered her.
 She started CrossFit after winning a free membership at a Halifax gym by completing 34 burpees in just one minute.
-She has since then always found innovative ways to perform exercises and has made her mark in the community has one of the most hard working and dedicated athlete.
+She has since then always found innovative ways to perform exercises and has made her mark in the community has one of the most hardworking and dedicated athletes.
 We got in touch with Lindsay last week to know a little more about herself, her passion for CrossFit and her influences.
 Enjoy!

 Lindsay Hilton is killing it